Reading Outlines and Bookmarks

 Text | Get the text of the imported outline. |

-Reading Outlines Example
+Reading Outlines/Bookmarks Example

 The following example demonstrates how to read the text and a page number from an existing collection of PdfOutline instances in a PdfDocument instance.